Pojoaque Valley Public Schools: Schools

 The elementary, intermediate, and high schools are on the Jacona campus.
-This campus, which also has the administration building, is near but not inside the Jacona census-designated place and has a Santa Fe, New Mexico postal address (but is not in Santa Fe).
+This campus, which also has the administration building, is near but not inside the Jacona census-designated place and has a Santa Fe, New Mexico postal address (but it is not in Santa Fe).

-The 6th grade and middle school are on the Pojoaque Campus, which is in the Pojoaque CDP.
-In the 1990 U.S. Census and the 2000 U.S. Census this area was in the Jaconita CDP.
+The sixth grade academy/middle school are on the Pojoaque Campus, which is in the Pojoaque CDP.
+In the 1990 U.S. census and the 2000 U.S. census, this area was in the Jaconita CDP.

-In 2006 the board of trustees voted to approve the design of an intermediate school which was to be built.
+In 2006, the board of trustees voted to approve the design of an intermediate school which was to be built.